Manojkumar2806/responsive-cards-ui/README.md

-# 🍔 Responsive Card UI – Food Munch Vibe
+#  Responsive Card UI – Food Munch Vibe

 This is a **simple and responsive card UI** project made using **HTML, CSS, Bootstrap**, and a little bit of **Flexbox**.
 The design works well on **mobile, tablet, and desktop** devices.
-It shows cards for food items in a clean and attractive way.
+It shows cards for food items and collection of shoes in a clean and attractive way.

 ---